Resilience is a key quality of those who cope well with life’s ups and downs.

-Physically, I am constantly battling to try to stay fit and in shape, since I have so many days that I cannot exercise.
+Physically, I am constantly battling to try to stay fit and in shape, since I have so many days that I cannot exercise due to dizziness or vertigo.
 I have become physically deconditioned multiple times in my life, losing my muscle strength and my cardiovascular fitness due to a lack of activity caused by dizziness or vertigo.
+But I maintain my resilience.

 At all of my previous jobs, I have taken the maximum sick time allowed for employees.